malcolmlett/malcolmlett.github.io/A-Theory-of-the-Human-Mind.md

 This page describes my overarching theory.
 Most of the points here are unproven assumptions, based on observations of my own thoughts and influenced from current theories around world.
+For background on how these conclusions were drawn, see [[Background to A Theory of Mind]].

 ...work in progress...